aaltonewmedia/physcomp.newmedia.dog/content/2024/toranosuke-sano/week2/index.md

 ![](egg3.jpg "Hen")

-**Intro** : Hen is a remote controlled device created by Xiao Tan and Shuang Cai.
+**Intro** : Hen is a remote controlled device created by Xiao Tan and Shuang Cai, inspired by [珍道具(ChinDougu)](https://chindogu.com/ics/?page_id=336).
 Like a hen patiently warms her own eggs, this simple device is used to make boiled eggs by warming an egg-shaped controller device with two hands.

 **Instruction** : To start cooking, you should gently put an egg into the boiler before adding a reasonable amount of water that submerges the egg.
 Then pick up the controller, hold it with two hands.